🏁 Don’t forget to change words (when they are the names of things, or nouns) ending in –y to -ies when you make them into plurals (more than one):

 If there is a consonant before the y, take the y away and put ‘-ies’ instead, as in baby and fairy above.

-🔆 If you’ve got it already, go to Skill 22.
+🔆 If you’re sorted now, you can go to Skill 22.

 🛠 Need more advice and practise?
 Read on.

 🎯 📝 Rewrite the following plurals of the main words in these sentences, replacing the -y with -ies.
 In many you will also have to change the verb so it makes sense.

 e.g. The blue sky is above → The blue skies are above.